fibo/fibo.github.io/_posts/2015-12-18-tiny-npm-package.md

 ### pre-commit

 Run linter and tests before each commit.
-This is always a good idea as for the mantainer as for contributors.
+This is always a good idea as for the maintainer as for contributors.
+If **the tower is burning** and you need to commit with tests failing  you can use `git commit -n`.
-If the tower is burning and you need to commit with test unpassed you can use `git commit -n`.
+Finally it run a non blocking command which displays outdated dependencies.

 ### postversion